 - Someone outside of the accounting department (such as the CEO or Board Treasurer) should thoroughly review online banking activity daily (or at least weekly), since segregation of duties is harder to accomplish while working remotely during this stay at home order.
 Consider pulling up certain disbursements and reviewing the scanned copy of the check.
 Inquire and follow up on anything that is unusual or unfamiliar.

 - As payroll is normally every organization’s largest expense, develop a plan for processing and approving payroll in a remote environment.
 Consider requiring timesheets to be emailed to supervisors and having the supervisors email the HR Director with a list of all timesheets approved.
 Review and approval of pre-submittal and final payroll reports can also be done via email.

 - Consider consulting with your investment adviser regarding your investment portfolio and any recommendation that they might have.
 Before making any changes, also discuss with the Board of Directors to see if your organization needs to change the investment policy in these difficult times.

 - The Finance Committee and Board of Directors should continue to meet regularly (and virtually) to ensure their fiduciary oversight over the organization.
 Consider using available software such as GoTo Meeting or Zoom to hold these meetings.
 The Board Treasurer should hold the accounting staff accountable for continuing to produce monthly financial reports for the Board’s review on a timely basis.

-Please remember that segregation of duties and strong internal controls are extremely important now more than ever with a majority of organizations having to change how they operate.
+Please remember that segregation of duties and strong internal controls are extremely important now during the COVID-19 pandemic more than ever with a majority of organizations having to change how they operate.